< Back to Resources

 The burden falls on facilities management leaders to ensure their technicians are well-trained — and ideally, in multiple trades as multiskilled technicians.
 For example, at City, multi-skilled technicians solve 90 percent of FM issues with lower costs and faster fixes.

-George’s secret is coupling a robust self-study program with a hands-on, live training program.
+George’s secret is coupling a robust self-study program with a hands-on training program.
 For a one-of-a-kind experience, technicians get to practice at a training center stocked with the same equipment they’ll be using for City’s partners in the field.
 “We set it up like a retail/grocery store so that it’s 100 percent operational,” George says.
 “You could cook chickens and bake bread if you wanted to.”
 To simulate real-world conditions, the instructors sabotage the machines and the technicians bring them back into working order.

 The program requires a lot of discipline, George says, but it’s well worth the effort.
 His technicians are fully prepared to not only handle any and all reactive maintenance needs, but they’re also, thanks to cutting-edge predictive technology, well-equipped to execute an effective preventive maintenance program.